Should NH change the laws governing public employee collective bargaining?

 New Hampshire has also debated becoming a Right-to-Work state, which would affect public employee unions.
 Click here to see the LFDA issue page on Right-to-Work.

-Rep. Charles Weed (D-Keene) is sponsoring HB 1228, a 2014 bill establishing a commission to study if different public employee collective bargaining procedures should be used for different categories of public employees.
+Rep. Charles Weed (D-Keene) sponsored HB 1228, a 2014 bill establishing a commission to study if different public employee collective bargaining procedures should be used for different categories of public employees.
+The House killed that bill March 25, 2014.

-Sen. Martha Fuller Clark (D-Portsmouth) is sponsoring SB 398, a 2014 bill that requires the state to negotiate with each bargaining unit separately, rather than with a committee with representatives from multiple bargaining units.
+Sen. Martha Fuller Clark (D-Portsmouth) sponsored SB 398, a 2014 bill that requires the state to negotiate with each bargaining unit separately, rather than with a committee with representatives from multiple bargaining units.
+The Senate killed that bill March 6, 2014.

 In 2013 the House killed SB 153, a bill that would require legislative approval of any collective bargaining agreement entered into by the state.
 In 2012 then-Gov. John Lynch vetoed a similar bill, HB 1666.